Oct 22, 2015 | CLEA, Profile, Student Experiences

 At the time, Josue was a senior at Boise State University.
 In his work on CLEA he identified what became a fundamental question for him: How do parties succeed in foundational elections?
 CLEA also helped him begin to answer this question.

 As a McNair Scholar, Josue published a short article based on his work with CLEA.
-In the blog26_2paper, Josue lays out a spectrum of parties that exist in new democracies, in order to help understand why some parties are more successful than others.
+In the paper, Josue lays out a spectrum of parties that exist in new democracies, in order to help understand why some parties are more successful than others.
 Focused on Latin America, Josue finds a relationship between party alignment in older regimes and success in new elections.

 Josue notes that political scientists and other researchers are always looking for reliable data like that provided by CLEA.
 By examining the electoral rules and election results from countries around the world, researchers can discover what electoral systems work better in certain regions and in certain time frames, investigate how political parties developed or declined, and seek to understand whether and why the democratic experience is working or not.